paolocodina/2023-09-06-git_basic/README.md

 - 'init' : trunes current folder (pwd) into a git repository
 - type this once per folder structure
 - 'status': tells you what is going on with git in your current repository
+- 'add <FILE(s)>' : add the files into the staging area
+- 'commit': commit the files from the staging area